Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

 \section{Conclusions}

+We present the analytical eigenmode approach to the description of BICs in the grating waveguide based on the analytical theory of the infinite-grating eigenmodes \cite{PRA2019}.
+It includes the overview of the origin and interpretation of the BIC as a waveguide eigenmode (Figs.~\ref{2Dpatterns}, \ref{fullRCWA}) formed by a symbiosis of (a) the guided eigenmodes of a homogeneous slab waveguide, which consist of various plane waves in the substrate, slab and cover, (Fig.~\ref{slab-modes}) and (b) the partial infinite-grating eigenmodes (Fig.~\ref{Parabolas-extendedBrillouin}).
+We focus on the presentation of the analytical eigenmode concept of BICs per se (not aiming at the most general theory, complex photonic-crystal structures or BICs of new types) as well as on the analysis of the particularly nontrivial case of the degenerate BIC (Fig.~\ref{fig:DegenBIC}).

-We unfold a general mechanism for the formation of a BIC in a planar waveguide with a lamellar grating.
-The BIC emerges near the degenerate frequency $\omega_c$ at which (i) the dispersion curve of a leaking infinite-grating eigenmode meets/crosses the dispersion curve of a non-leaking infinite-grating eigenmode and (ii) changes the spatial symmetry in such a way that it becomes orthogonal to the spatial Fourier components/harmonics leaking out of the grating waveguide layer and into the cover and/or substrate.
-As a result, in the narrow vicinity of such a mode-crossing point, the waveguide eigenmode dominated by those two coupled infinite-grating eigenmodes disconnects from the radiation-loss channel and becomes a BIC with a very high Q factor.
+We reveal a general mechanism for the formation of the degenerate BIC in a planar waveguide with a lamellar grating.
+The degenerate BIC is a complicated version of the conventional symmetry-protected BIC and emerges near the mode-crossing frequency $\omega_c$ where two infinite-grating eigenmodes have (i) intersecting dispersion curves and (ii) mixed, neither purely odd or even, in-plane spatial parity so that both infinite-grating eigenmodes are coupled to the zeroth spatial Fourier harmonic leaking out of the grating waveguide layer and into the cover and/or substrate.
+Nevertheless, in the entire region around such a mode-crossing point, the waveguide eigenmode dominated by those two coupled infinite-grating eigenmodes gets disconnected from the radiation-loss channel and constitutes a BIC of a very high Q factor.